MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-cli-app-node-sign-in-prepare-app.md

 # Tutorial: Prepare a Node.js CLI application for authentication

-This tutorial is part 2 of a series that demonstrates building a Node.js CLI application and preparing it for authentication using the Microsoft Entra admin center.
+This tutorial is part 2 of a series that demonstrates building a Node.js command line interface (CLI) app and preparing it for authentication using the Microsoft Entra admin center.
 In [part 1 of this series](./tutorial-cli-app-node-sign-in-prepare-tenant.md), you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.
 The client application you build uses the [OAuth 2.0 Authorization Code Flow](~/identity-platform/v2-oauth2-auth-code-flow.md) with Proof Key for Code Exchange (PKCE) for secure user authentication.

 In this tutorial: